 Although browsing with TOR provides a high level of anonymity, it isn’t the end-all or be-all of online privacy.
 As soon as you check your email or perform other routines tasks, your privacy may be compromised.

 In addition to the privacy offered by this browser, there are several other ways to protect you and your information online.
-For example, DuckDuckGo is an encrypted search engine that offers an alternative to Google.
+For example, DuckDuckGo is an encrypted search engine that offers a private, secure alternative to Google.
 You can search the internet, including the deep web, without being tracked and profiled.
-(Read more: the most-secure and privacy-preserving search engines.)

 Another security measure is The Amnesiac Incognito Live System (TAILS).
 This live Linux distribution platform that was popularized by Edward Snowden.

 Rather than installing it on your computer or mobile device, the TAILS OS lives on a USB thumb drive.
 This prevents any user of the dark or deep web from being traced to a specific computer or being caught in by the NSA search engine, XKeyscore.